-6.1 Each employee and Research Student must declare any potential conflict of interest that they have in relation to Research IP to R&E and their Head of School, Academic Advisor or Supervisor, as applicable, as soon as possible.
+6.1 Each employee and Research Student must declare any potential conflict of interest that they have in relation to Research IP to R&E and their Head of School, Academic Supervisor, as applicable, as soon as possible.
+This is in line with both the Personal Relationships at Work Policy and the Behaviour and Standards at Work Policy.

-7 BREACH OF POLICY, DISPUTE RESOLUTION AND AMENDMENTS
+7 DISPUTE RESOLUTION AND AMENDMENTS

-- 7.1 Breach of this IP Policy will be grounds for disciplinary action by the OU against employees and Research Students under the appropriate disciplinary procedures. - 7.2 The OU will consider all avenues available, and may take legal action, if necessary, against any person who is bound by this IP Policy and have, by his or her action or inaction, breached any of this IP Policy. - 7.3 Any disputes regarding the ownership of Research IP will be handled based on OU's normal employee or Research Student dispute procedures outlined in their contractual terms and conditions. - 7.4 In the event of a dispute concerning the ownership of Research IP, the matter will be referred to IPRAG.
-If the dispute is not resolved within 30 days of referral, IPRAG will identify and appoint an independent expert to provide conciliatory dispute resolution services, who will be nominated for this purpose by IPRAG. - 7.5 Any attempt to settle any claim, dispute or controversy arising in connection with this IP Policy, including without limitation any controversy regarding the interpretation of this IP Policy, will be through consultation and negotiation in good faith and a spirit of mutual cooperation.
-Where such claims or disputes cannot be settled amicably, they may be taken to court. - 7.6 This IP Policy is governed by English Law.
+- 7.1 Any disputes regarding the ownership of Research IP will be handled based on OU's normal employee or Research Student dispute procedures outlined in their contractual terms and conditions. - 7.2 In the event of a dispute concerning the ownership of Research IP, the matter will be referred to IPRAG.
+If the dispute is not resolved within 30 days of referral to IPRAG, IPRAG will identify and appoint an independent expert to provide conciliatory dispute resolution services, who will be nominated for this purpose by IPRAG. - 7.3 Any attempt to settle any claim, dispute or controversy arising in connection with this IP Policy, including without limitation any controversy regarding the interpretation of this IP Policy, will be through consultation and negotiation in good faith and a spirit of mutual cooperation.
+Where such claims or disputes cannot be settled amicably, they may be taken to court. - 7.4 This IP Policy is governed by English Law.